Ottawa in 2050: More rainy days and heavy rain events

 By the 2050s, under a high-emission scenario, precipitation in the National Capital Region is projected to change in the following ways.

-The total amount of precipitation (rain and/or snow) will increase in spring, winter and fall by eight per cent.
+- Increase in total precipitation (except in summer) – the total amount of precipitation (rain and/or snow) will increase in spring, winter and fall by eight per cent.
 Rainfall in summer (June – September) will not increase.

-Although the total annual precipitation will increase, this precipitation will be concentrated within the same number of ‘wet days’.
+- Wet days will be wetter – although the total annual precipitation will increase, this precipitation will be concentrated within the same number of ‘wet days’.
 The maximum amount of precipitation that falls in one day will increase by 15 per cent.

-The colder months will likely see more freezing rain due to the increase of days around zero degrees Celsius.
+- Increase in freezing rain – the colder months will likely see more freezing rain due to the increase of days around zero degrees Celsius.
 Freezing rain in spring and fall will likely decrease.

 You can find out more details of what to expect in the 2030s and 2080s in the Summary of the Future Climate in Canada’s Capital Region.